KnowEnG/Signature_Analysis_Pipeline/README.md

 This pipeline performs network-based **signature analysis** on the columns of a given spreadsheet, where spreadsheet's columns correspond to sample-labels and rows correspond to gene-labels.
 The signature is based on correlating gene expression data (network enriched) against known gene signature data.

-There are three similarity methods that one can choose from:
+There are four similarity "signature"  methods that one can choose from:

-- similarity
+- similarity        (traditional method)
-- net_similarity
+- net_similarity    (with network enrichment)
-- cc_net_similarity|
+- cc_similarity     (with bootstraps)
+- cc_net_similarity (with bootstraps and network enrichment)

 and two correlation measures:
 - spearman